Emerald1996/emerald-shopifypractice/README.md

 # emerald-shopifypractice

-These theme is for practice purpose only
+This shopify-theme is for practice purpose only